Incoming Exchange Students

 3. Pay the Application Fee or Show Citizenship Status

-- There is no application fee (or study fees) for EU/EEA citizens and Swedish residents: you do, however, need to verify your citizenship status by uploading approved ID (for example, passport identity page).
+- There is no application fee (or tuition fee) for EU/EEA citizens and Swedish residents: you do, however, need to verify your citizenship status by uploading approved ID (for example, passport identity page).

 - All other applicants need to pay the application fee (900 SEK): see payment instructions.